pwbriggs/music-assistant.github.io/docs/player-support/index.md

 The line on the left of the DSP settings represents the audio path from the audio file (top) to the speaker (bottom).

 A dot on the line represents a filter that changes the signal.
 The lack of a dot indicates that the particular filter has been disabled.

+Using the icons at the top of the view, tne additional filters can be reordered, disabled/enabled or deleted.

 ![DSP image](../assets/screenshots/dsp.jpg)